IMPAC successful in securing ACC Workplace Injury Prevention Grant | Engineered Stone Fabricator RCS Accreditation Programme

 Engineered stone fabrication can be done safely but it requires the right equipment, processes, and training.
 The intent of the programme is to build on the good practices a number of fabricators already have in place and set those as a minimum standard across the whole sector.

 IMPAC will be working with the NZ Engineered Stone Advisory Group to develop and pilot a New Zealand Engineered Stone Fabricator RCS Accreditation Programme.
-This will be supported by other key stakeholders including Worksafe and ACC, and the NZ Occupational Hygiene Society.
+This will be supported by other key stakeholders including Worksafe and ACC.
 Once the pilot has been completed later in 2020 the first round of Fabricator Accreditation Audits will be carried out over the remainder of 2021 and 2022.

 Worksafe’s Safety Alert (August 2019) on Accelerated Silicosis is available here.

 Read WorkSafe Silica Advisory Nov 2019